-There can be advantages to having the decision internally reviewed by the agency before, or instead of, proceeding directly to external review.
+There can be advantages to having the decision internally reviewed by the agency before, or instead of, proceeding to external review.

-Seeking an internal review will mean you have two opportunities for review, as you can seek an external review if the internal review does not resolve your concerns, and an internal review will generally be quicker than an external review.
+Seeking an internal review will mean you have two opportunities for review, as you can seek an external review if the internal review does not resolve your concerns, and internal review's 20 business days will generally be shorter than an external review.